motioncity/MySQL-RESTAPI/README.md

 # MySQL-RESTAPI
-REST API using mySQL and Express as a coding challenge I was given
+REST API using MySQL,Node and Express as a coding challenge I was given

 # Instructions for installing